cseanburns/electronic_resource_mgmt/lectures/03-constant-disruption.md

 less e-journals.
 These differences in needs, due to different communities, will change the emphasis on some aspects of the ERM work flow.

-I understand some of the terms Breeding uses and the technologies he describes might be foreign right now.
-I am not rehashing or summarizing these articles here; we will simply discuss them on the boards, but let me spend some time providing some additional background information and highlighting some of the things to look for in these three articles.
+I understand some terms Breeding uses and the technologies he describes might be foreign right now.
+I am not rehashing or summarizing these articles here; we will simply discuss them on the boards, but let me spend some time providing some additional background information and highlighting some things to look for in these three articles.

 As I have previously mentioned, librarians started to migrate to electronic management since the 1970s.
 Breeding mentions this.
 It actually started well